Rodevp/rick-and-moty-app/README.md

 # rick-and-moty-app
-flutter app rick and morty series
+flutter app rick and morty series this app, made for study reasons